spatie/laravel-data/.github/ISSUE_TEMPLATE/bug_report.md

 });
 ```

-Assertions aren't required, a simple dump or dd statement of what's going wrong is good enough :smile
+Assertions aren't required, a simple dump or dd statement of what's going wrong is good enough 😄

-**Expected behavior**
+**✅ Expected behavior**
 A clear and concise description of what you expected to happen.

-**Versions**
+**🖥️ Versions**

 Laravel:
 Laravel Data: